-The Guideline for Sustainable Business Practices of REWE Group applies to all business relationships.
-The guideline is based on the UN Universal Declaration of Human Rights, the conventions of the International Labour Association (ILO) and UN Global Compact.
-It addresses such issues as a ban on forced labour and exploitative child labour practises as well as fair employee policies.
-REWE Group reserves the right to apply sanctions when the principles contained in the guideline are deliberately and flagrantly breached.
+The Guideline on sustainable business practices of REWE Group apply to all business relationships.
+They are based on the UN Universal Declaration of Human Rights, the conventions of the International Labour Association (ILO) and the UN Global Compact.
+They address such issues as a ban on forced labour and exploitative child labour as well as policies for fair treatment of staff.
+REWE Group reserves the right to apply sanctions when the values set forth in the guidelines are deliberately and flagrantly breached.

-In order to make progress in the area of action “fairness” measurable, the following key performance indicators for store brands have been defined (for more information, see the overarching Management Approach Green Products):
+In order to make progress measurable in the area of action of people, the following key performance indicators (KPIs) for store brands have been defined (for more information, see the overarching Green Products Management Approach):

 Local REWE Group purchasing cooperatives can discuss requirements and issues directly with suppliers or production sites and implement measures.
 In Asia, for example, the sourcing office REWE Far East (RFE) is responsible for the purchasing of some food and non-food products.
 As a result, it plays a key role in the improvement of working conditions in the supply chain.
 The Corporate Responsibility Department of RFE maintains direct contact with suppliers and assists with the social compliance process on site.

 Value chain complexity presents major challenges for the travel industry, involving a large number of travel destinations and service providers.
 For instance, within the scope of its human rights due diligence, in 2018, DER Touristik Group carried out a risk analysis to determine actual and potential negative effects of its business operations on human rights (for more information, see Product-Related Risk Analyses).
 Human rights due diligence is a continuous process for DER Touristik.